An electrophysiology (EP) study — also called invasive cardiac electrophysiology — is a series of tests that examine the heart's electrical activity.

-- Damage to your heart valves
+- Damage to the heart valves or blood vessels

-- Blood clots in your legs or lungs
+- Blood clots in the legs or lungs

-- Stroke or heart attack
+- Heart attack

-- Death in rare cases
+- Death (rarely)

 How you prepare

-You'll need to stop eating and drinking the night before your test.
-If you take any medications, ask your doctor if you should continue taking them before your test.
+Do not eat or drink anything after midnight on the day of an EP study.
+If you take any medications, ask your health care provider if you should continue taking them before your test.